fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// Delete all items form survivor bots when they got kicked by this plugin.
 (0=off) l4d_multislots_bot_items_delete "1"

 		// When 5+ new player joins the server but no any bot can be taken over, the player will appear as a dead survivor if survivors have left start safe area for at least X seconds.
-(0=Always spawn alive bot for new player) l4d_multislots_alive_bot_time "0"
+		// 0=Always spawn alive bot for new player l4d_multislots_alive_bot_time "0"

 		// Setup time interval the instruction message to spectator.(0=off)